Cyb3rn0id/rita-s_dolls_house/readme.md

 #Rita's Dolls House

-Rita's Dolls House is a domotic dolls house I've built for my daughter Rita.
+Rita's Dolls House is a domotic dolls house I've built for my pricess daughter Rita.

 [This project was also mentioned on Hackaday!](http://hackaday.com/2016/09/06/ritas-dolls-probably-live-better-than-you-do/)